dmbarbour/glas/docs/GlasProg.md

 Acceleration:
 * `(%an.accel Accelerator)` - non-semantic performance primitives.
 Indicates that a compiler or interpreter should substitute Op for a built-in Accelerator.
 By convention, an Accelerator has form `(%accel.OpName Args)` and is invalid outside of '%an.accel'.
 See *Accelerators*.

+Composition:
+* `(%an.compose Anno1 Anno2 ...)` - function composition of annotations, e.g. might rewrite `(%an (%an.compose A1 A2 A3) Op)` to  `(%an A1 (%an A2 (%an A3 Op)))`.

 Instrumentation:
 * `(%an.log Chan MsgSel)` - printf debugging!
 Rather sophisticated.
 See *Logging*.
+* `(%an.error.log Chan MsgSel)` - log messages generated only when Operation halts due to an obvious divergence error, such as '%error' or an assertion failure.
-* `(%an.reject Chan MsgSel)` - negative assertions, structured as conditionally logging an error message.
-If no error message, the assertion passes, otherwise we diverge.
-A non-deterministic choice of messages is possible, in which case all choices are evaluated.
+* `(%an.assert Chan ErrorMsgSel)` - assertions structured as logging an error message, i.e. an assertion passes only if no error message is generated.
+By default, we'll treat non-deterministic choice in the selector branches as a conjunction of conditions.
+* `(%an.static.assert Chan ErrorMsgSel)` - the same as assert, but it's an error if the conditions cannot be computed at compile-time.
-* `(%an.profile Chan Hint)` - record performance metadata such as entries and exits, time spent, yields, fails, and rework.
-Hints may guide
+* `(%an.profile Chan BucketSel)` - record performance metadata such as entries and exits, time spent, yields, fails, and rework.
+Profiles may be aggregated into buckets based on BucketSel.
-This may benefit from dynamic virtual channels (tbd).
-* `(an.trace Chan Hint)` - record information to support *replay* of a computation
+* `(%an.trace Chan MsgSel)` - record information to support *replay* of a computation.
+The MsgSel allows for conditional tracing and attaches a helpful message to each trace.
+See *Tracing*.
-* `(%an.chan.scope TL)` - a simple prefix-to-prefix rewrite on Chan names for Operation.
+* `(%an.chan.scope TLL)` - apply a prefix-to-prefix translation to Chan names in Operation.

 Validation:
-* `(%an.arity In Out)` - express the data stack arity for a subprogram.
-Represents reading 'In' elements and writing 'Out' elements.
-Operation may read and write fewer so long as balance is maintained.
+* `(%an.arity In Out)` - express expected data stack arity for Operation.
+In and Out must be non-negative integers.
+Serves as an extremely simplistic type description.
-* `(%an.data.wrap RegisterName)` - Support for abstract data types.
-Wraps top item on data stack, such that it cannot be observed until unwrapped.
-Operation should be a no-op.
-The RegisterName provides identity and access control, and also determines valid scope or lifespan (the data should not be stored to a register that is longer-lived than the named register).
-  * `(%an.data.unwrap RegisterName)` - unwrap previously wrapped data.
-This is an error if the data was not previously wrapped with the same register.
-A compiler can eliminate wrap/unwrap pairs based on static analysis.
+* `%an.atomic.reject` - error if running Operation from within an '%atomic' scope.
+Useful for code that that diverges when run within a transaction, e.g. waiting forever on a network response.
+  * `%an.atomic.accept` - pretend Operation is started outside an atomic transaction, excepting external method calls.
+Intended to support testing code in a simulated environment.
+* `(%an.data.wrap RegisterName)` - support for abstract data types, hides top stack element from observation until unwrapped with the same RegisterName, implies scope for data (e.g. don't store to longer-lived register).
+Can feasibly be enforced statically or dynamically, or safely ignored.
+  * `(%an.data.unwrap RegisterName)` - removes the wrapper, allowing observation of the data.
-  * `(%an.data.wrap.linear RegisterName)` - as wrap, but also marks as linear.
-Linearity applies until unwrapped.
-Efficient dynamic enforcement requires metadata bits.
+  * `(%an.data.wrap.linear RegisterName)` - as wrap, but also block '%copy' and '%drop' while wrapped.
+Dynamic enforcement is feasible with a metadata bit per value.
-  * `(%an.data.unwrap.linear RegisterName)` - corresponding unwrap for linear data.
+  * `(%an.data.unwrap.linear RegisterName)` - as unwrap for linear data
+* `%an.data.static` - Indicates that top stack element should be statically computable.
+Exercise left to compiler!
+* `%an.eval.static` - Indicates that all '%eval' steps in Operation must be linked at compile-time.
+This is the default for glas applications, but it doesn't hurt to make the assumption explicit more locally.
+* `(%an.type TypeDesc)` - Describes a partial type of Operation.
+Or, with a no-op and identity type, we can partially describe the Environment.
+TypeDesc TBD.

-* `(%an.reg.reject (List of Prefix))` - forbid reference to registers whose prefixes are listed in scope of Operation.
+* `%an.choice.reject` - (tentative) forbid non-deterministic choice in Operation.
+(Interaction with coroutine schedulers TBD.)
-  * `(%an.reg.accept (List of Prefix))` - forbid reference to registers whose prefixes are not listed.
+  * `%an.choice.nointro` - (tentative) allow non-deterministic choice, but only via methods presently in scope.
+That is, all non-deterministic choice should be externalized.

+* `(%an.reg.zexit RegisterName)` - (tentative) tells runtime that a register should be manually cleared (to zero) before it leaves scope.
+The only impact would be to raise an error, but that can be useful to debug incomplete protocols.

 Incremental computing:
 * `(%an.memo Hints)` - memoize a computation.
-For simplicity and immediate utility, initial support for memoization may be restricted to pure data stack functions, perhaps extended to pure handlers.
+For simplicity and immediate utility, initial support for memoization may be restricted to pure data stack functions, perhaps extended to pure methods.
 Hints may indicate persistent vs. ephemeral memoization, cache-invalidation policy, and other options.
 * `(%an.checkpoint Hints)` - when retrying a transaction, instead of recomputing from the start it can be useful to rollback partially and retry from there.
 In this context, a checkpoint suggests a rollback boundary.
 A compiler may heuristically eliminate unnecessary checkpoints, and Hints may guide heuristics.

 Future development:
-* hiding parts of data or environment as lightweight types
 * type declarations.
 I'd like to get bidirectional type checking working in many cases relatively early on.
-* 'static' types in type declarations.
-* linear types or valid 'final' states in type declarations.
-* robust data abstraction, optionally including linear data.
 * tail-call declarations.
-Perhaps not per call but rather an indicator that a subroutine can be optimized for static stack usage, optionally up to handler calls.
+Perhaps not per call but rather an indicator that a subroutine can be optimized for static stack usage, optionally up to method calls.
 * stowage.
 Work with larger-than-memory values via content-addressed storage.
 * lazy computation.
 Thunk, force, spark.
 Requires some analysis of registers written.
 * debug trace.
 Probably should wait until we have a clear idea of what a trace should look like.